The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation: Case study: online sleep spindle detection

-To the best of our knowledge, the state-of-the-art in previous work regarding online sleep spindles detection was the SpindleNet~\cite{kulkarni2019deep} model.
-This architecture is however much too large to be implemented on the Portiloop system.
-Moreover, it is trained and evaluated on the MASS labels, which has been annotated by experts whose spindle evaluation varies considerably, and it is closed-source.
-Nevertheless, we draw inspiration from their work as a starting point for our ANN architecture design.
-In particular, we train models based on the same idea of using CNNs followed by RNNs, and we evaluate the relevance of the three different inputs used by SpindleNet (namely, the raw signal, the signal envelope and the power features) in our setting.
-We use PMBO along with the MODA dataset to derive a much smaller architecture, and provide a quantitative comparison with the SpindleNet architecture on MODA.
-Since we do not have access to the SpindleNet model, we rebuild the architecture described in~\cite{kulkarni2019deep} and train it on the MODA dataset with the same pipeline that we use to train our models.
+To the best of our knowledge, the state-of-the-art in previous work regarding online sleep spindles detection was SpindleNet~\cite{kulkarni2019deep}.
+This architecture has too many parameters to be implemented on anything but the largest graphics processing units.
+Moreover, it was trained and evaluated on the MASS labels (i.e., a logic ``OR" on the annotations of two experts whose spindle evaluation varies considerably).
+Since we do not have access to the SpindleNet model, which is closed-source, we rebuilt the architecture described in~\cite{kulkarni2019deep} and trained it on the more difficult MODA dataset~\cite{lacourse2020massive} with the same pipeline that we used to train our models, as a means of comparing the models' performance.

+We draw inspiration from SpindleNet as a starting point for our ANN architecture design.
+In particular, we train models based on the same idea of using Convolutional Neural Networks (CNNs) followed by Recurrent Neural Networks (RNNs), and we evaluate the relevance of the three different inputs used by SpindleNet (namely, the raw signal, the signal envelope and the signal's power features) in our setting.
+We then use our optimization algorithm (named PMBO) along with the MODA dataset to derive a much smaller architecture, and provide a quantitative comparison with the SpindleNet architecture on MODA.
+Since maximum experimental flexibility is attained by being able to stimulate anytime during the course of the spindle including with phase precision, we conduct a thorough time analysis of the proposed system, and document possible trade-offs that a researcher might use to maximize performance for a given experimental application.

-\subsubsection{Dataset and training}
+\subsection{Dataset and training}